top of page

 Fresh Tunes music Logo

-FreshTunes is a music distribution platform that provides a free music distribution solution for artists to share their music on streaming services such as Spotify and Apple Music without any initial fees or cuts in earnings – giving artists the full 100% of their royalties instead of taking a commission like many other services do.
+FreshTunes is a music distribution platform that provides a free music distribution solution for artists to share their music on streaming services such as Spotify and Apple Music without any initial fees.
+Artists keep 100% of recording royalties, but FreshTunes takes 20% on songwriter (publishing) royalties on the Free plan and 10% on the Pro plan ($10/month).
 This feature makes it especially appealing to solo musicians and up and coming artists who are keen on trying out music distribution risk free.

 FreshTunes provides direct access to major platforms and tools, allowing artists to distribute their music quickly and efficiently.
 The platform offers a network for distributing music to digital platforms worldwide to help artists reach a wider audience effortlessly and efficiently through an easy to use interface that caters to artists of all levels of expertise.
 FreshTunes also helps artists connect with and grow their fans by enabling them to manage audience data and engage directly with their listeners.
 In terms of marketing, FreshTunes offers promotional tools to support artists in growing their audience and increasing their revenue.
 For technical aspects, FreshTunes assigns ISRC codes to tracks, ensuring proper identification and management of music releases.
 However, FreshTunes falls short compared to premium distributors in terms of providing access to niche and platforms that could expand its reach further.